MakeSchool-Tutorials/web-7-react-redux-passwords-app/P08-Implement-React-Redux/content.md

 export default connect(mapStateToProps)(PasswordList)
 ```

-This is the minimal component to display a list of passwords with thier names.
+This is the minimal needed to display a list of passwords with their names.

 The list of passwords is generated from the array of passwords in the redux store.
-This is passed through `mapStateToProps` to `this.props.passwords` in this component.
+This is passed through `mapStateToProps` to `this.props.passwords` the component.
 The last line `export default connect(mapStateToProps)(PasswordList)` makes this
 possible.